 Sarah Swygert, PI

 I grew up in Atlanta, where I received a BA in Biochemistry and Molecular Biology from a small but awesome women’s college, Agnes Scott.
 There, I studied the transcriptional regulation of the human LAT gene under the direction of Tim Finco.
 I went on to get my PhD at the University of Massachusetts Medical School (now UMass Chan) under Craig Peterson, where I learned the tricks of chromatin reconstitution and had fun with biophysics.
 I then went to Seattle to learn genomics from Toshi Tsukiyama at the Fred Hutchinson Cancer Research Center (now the Fred Hutchinson Cancer Center).
-I enjoy cooking, gardening, poetry, music, being disappointed by horror movies, and hanging out in the lab when I’m supposed to be doing office stuff.
+I enjoy cooking, gardening, reading, music, being disappointed by horror movies, and hanging out in the lab when I’m supposed to be doing office stuff.
+You can download a copy of my CV here.

 Ban Al-Kurdi, PhD student